Text Box:

 KANSAS GEOLOGICAL SURVEY (KSG) — The KGS will once again feature the natural resources of the state, exciting geological features that can be found in Kansas, and even samples of meteorites identified nearby.
 Activities will be provided for the entire family, as well as some raffle prizes each day.

 Alloy Demonstrations: A Metalsmithing Community will have a typical professional jewelers bench to demonstrate.
 Displayed will be the tools necessary to design and fabricate unique jewelry items.
-Procedures and processes of developing individualized creations from precious metals, gemstones and materials will be shown.
-Alloy provides the hands on instruction, venue and opportunity for the beginner as well as advanced individuals to gain experience and capability in their chosen and specialized interests.
+Procedures and processes of developing individualized creates from precious metals, gemstones and materials will be shown.
+Alloy provides the hands on instruction, verse and opportunity for the beginner as well as advanced individuals to gain experience and capability in their chosen and specialized interests.

 MR. BONES — Tim Seeber; Louisville, CO is back by popular request.
 Tim and his friendly life sized dinosaur puppets will be stalking amazed children (and several adults) around the show arena.

-2025 SPECIAL EXHIBITS
+2026 SPECIAL EXHIBITS

 Text Box: Map &